exonum/exonum-doc/src/advanced/time.md

 Each validator at a specific time sends a transaction indicating its local time (usually immediately after the commit of each block).
 Exonum storage contains an index with the most current time indicated separately by each validator.
-A median of these index values is stored separately; it is considered the actual time and is updated after each transaction from any of the validators.
+A median of these values is stored separately; it is considered the actual time and is updated after each transaction from any of the validators.

 #### Advantages